The Best Online LPN-to-RN programs of 2025

 Clinical Experience

 Online LPN-to-RN programs may require anywhere from 200-500 clinical hours.
-You should contact program administrators to find out if they allow distance learners to arrange their clinicals at their workplace, near their homes, or if they must travel to placements at approved sites.
+Some schools allow distance learners to arrange local clinicals, while others require students to travel to placements at approved sites.

 Accreditation

-Accreditation ensures that the LPN-to-RN program you choose meets current, evidence-based professional standards.
-Accreditation serves as a major requirement for NCLEX-RN licensure.
-Your school’s accreditation status determines your eligibility for government financial aid and your ability to transfer credits.
+Accreditation ensures that nursing programs meet evidence-based professional standards.
+It’s also critical for earning an RN license.
+Further, the school’s accreditation status determines your eligibility for government financial aid and credit transfers.

 Program Length